Mustare-Madobe/GeneLab_AWGs/Plants_AWG/Relevant_Pathway_Info/README.md

-# Discovered Pathways/Genes Relevant to Plant Space Biology
+# Pathways/Genes Relevant to Plant Space Biology

 This directory holds pathways and associated genes that were found from Plant Space Biology experiments.
-Explore pathways and associated genes from different categories in Plant Space Biology and pull insights that could be applicable on your own projects!
-We encourage AWG members to share and review pathways and associated gene lists from different AWGs too.
+Explore pathways and associated genes from different categories in Plant Space Biology and pull insights that could be applicable to your own projects!
+We encourage AWG members to share and review pathways and associated gene lists from other AWGs too.
 More information followed on each category's directory...

-## Categories for Pathways/Genes in Plant Space Biology:
+## Categories for Pathways/Genes from Plant Space Biology:

 - *coming soon...*